Network Doctor knows

 Electronic medical record (EMR) systems, defined as “an electronic record of health-related information on an individual that can be created, gathered, managed, and consulted by authorized clinicians and staff within one health care organization,”

 Consolidation of patient data has significant benefits to doctors, hospitals and health organizations.
 Systems and processes improve patient care, reduce errors and improve safety.
-Adoption of EMR systems has been slow in the Missouri, Kansas, Oklahoma region especially amongst the older physicians or those close to retirement age.

 Network Doctor Experience & Expertise Supports EMR/EHR Applications

 Software Implementation | Routine Maintenance |Secure Access

 Physicians outsource the mundane, labor-intensive IT maintenance to a MSP like Network Doctor so that medical staff can focus on patient care.
 Our staff can step in to assist with new EMR installations, software updates & changes on a routine basis.
 We are experts in multiple EMR/EHR systems, and software.

 Security for cloud access and protecting Electronic Medical Record (EMR) & Electronic Health Record (EHR) applications behind Firewalls and multi-factor authentication (MFA/2FA) are key.

 Network Doctor services cover everything from desktop applications, networks, servers, security and cloud systems.